-We oppose the “winner-take-all rule” and the inequities in the Electoral College formula that make the votes of millions of Americans—and Floridians—meaningless.
-We advocate for using the provisions of the U.S. Constitution that gives states exclusive control over instructing their electors and that encourages states to enter into interstate compacts.
-Electing the president by popular vote has received support from conservatives to liberals and the majority of American voters, including Floridians.
+We oppose the “winner-take-all rule” that invalidates the votes of millions of Americans in 48 states, including Florida.
+We advocate for using the two provisions of the U.S. Constitution that give states exclusive control over directing their electors and encourage them to enter into interstate compacts, thus preserving state control over national elections.
+“Winner-take-all” does not appear in the Constitution, nor was it ever debated by the Founders.
+Electing the president by popular vote has received support from conservatives, including President Trump, to liberals and the majority of American voters, including Floridians.

 We are interested in educating voters and legislators about NPVIC and its significance to Florida and in having legislation heard, considered, voted on and passed in the Florida Legislature by 2020 so that the voices of Floridians are just as important as the votes of every other American in all future Presidential elections.